-Dismissal unfair despite serious misconductBY ARA
+Dismissal unfair despite serious misconductBY Australian Retailers Association

 A large retailer of global footwear brands has landed themselves in hot water after deciding to terminate a store manager for serious misconduct following allegations of theft and fraud.